 The court may decide, in the divorce judgment or by a subsequent ruling, that the ex-spouse who has not sufficient income for his/her livelihood to obtain financial benefits from the other ex-spouse in order to maintain a decent lifestyle.
 In determining this, the court takes into account the needs of the ex-spouse and the means (financial resources) of the other ex-spouse.
 If the court sets no time limit on the duration of the maintenance obligation, the maintenance obligation ends after 12 years.
 However, in case of a short (no longer than 5 years) childless marriage, the maintenance period can be set for a period less or equal to the marriage duration.

-The divorce procedure in the Netherlands
+Other details about the divorce procedure in the Netherlands

-The divorce in the Netherlands always begins with a petition that contains the applicant's name, first names and place of residence of the spouses, as provided by the Ducth law.
+The divorce in the Netherlands always begins with a petition that contains the applicant’s name, first names and place of residence of the spouses, as provided by the Dutch law.
 If there are minor children involved, the data on these children should also be mentioned.
 In addition to a request for divorce, there may also be asked for one or more ancillary facilities.
 The court may take an ancillary facility:

 - the authority involved in the custody of minor children;